Fasting | Stages | #1 | #2 | #3 | #4 | #5 | Conclusion | FAQ | Studies

 Fasting Stage #1: Feeding (0-4 Hours)

-The first stage of fasting begins immediately after a meal and lasts until about 4 hours afterward.
+The early fasting stage begins immediately after a meal and lasts until about 4 hours afterward.
 For this reason, Dr. Cahill has referred to the phase as feeding (Cahill 20067).

-After an average meal consists of carbohydrates, proteins, and fats, a lot of glucose is available during this phase.
+After an average meal of carbohydrates, proteins, and fats, much glucose is available.

-When there is a lot of blood sugar in the body, all cells use glucose as their primary energy source.
+When blood sugar levels are high, all cells use glucose as their primary energy source.

 Insulin is one of the essential nutrient sensors in the body and our primary storage hormone.

-Consequently, it blocks that enzyme that breaks down body fat and initiates the storage mode in the body (Meijssen et al. 20018).
+Consequently, it prevents fat breakdown by enzymes (lipolysis) and initiates the storage mode in the body (Meijssen et al. 20018).

 When you eat carbohydrates or proteins, you trigger the nutrient sensor, and insulin rises.
 This way, insulin signals the body to store some of the supplied energy for later.

-After all, it needs to have energy even when you are not eating.
+After all, it needs energy even when you are not eating.
 For this reason, the body stores excess glucose as glycogen in the liver or as triglycerides in fat cells.

 Fasting Stage #2: Postabsorptive Phase (4-16 Hours)

-The second stage of fasting, according to Cahill, is the post-absorptive phase.
+According to Cahill, the second fasting stage is the post-absorptive phase.

-During this four to 16 hours after eating, the body digests the ingested food energy.
+The body digests the ingested food energy during these four to 16 hours after eating.
 However, during this process, insulin levels begin to fall again.

 Although most cells still use glucose for fuel, it now comes from glycogen stores rather than directly from food (Cahill 20069).